Nice Girls vs. Kind Women

 And next time your daughter does something sharp or misguided instead of saying “be nice” try, “be kind.”
 Because one day she will become a woman, and that kindness might just save the world.

-(All the photos featured in this section of the piece are women I look up to as fiercely kind, and changing the world with their bigness.
-I highly recommend checking out their work)
+(All the photos featured in this section of the piece are women I look up to as fiercely kind, and continually changing the world with their bigness.
+I highly recommend checking out their legacy, bravery and work)